PeculiarVentures/pv-certificates-viewer/readme.md

 [![CircleCI](https://circleci.com/gh/PeculiarVentures/pv-certificates-viewer.svg?style=svg)](https://circleci.com/gh/PeculiarVentures/pv-certificates-viewer)

-Peculiar Certificate Viewer makes it easy for you to display certificate related details in your web application.
+Peculiar Certificates Viewer makes it easy for you to display certificate-related details in your web application.

-It includes a components:
+It includes the following components:

 **1. Display a table of certificates**

 ![certificates-viewer](https://github.com/PeculiarVentures/pv-certificates-viewer/assets/9417251/a3e70cd4-7f0b-4c0d-aaab-40f0cda0188d)

-**NOTE**: If you do not provide a "Name" value when invocing the component it will take the first Subject CN value.
+**NOTE**: If you do not provide a "Name" value when invoking the component, it will take the first Subject CN value.

-**NOTE**: If you do not provide a "Test URLs" this column will be ommited from the rendered page.
+**NOTE**: If you do not provide "Test URLs," this column will be omitted from the rendered page.

-**NOTE**: If the supplied certificates are self-signed the issuer column will be ommited.
+**NOTE**: If the supplied certificates are self-signed, the issuer column will be omitted.

 **2. Display a specific certificate**

 ![certificate-viewer](https://github.com/PeculiarVentures/pv-certificates-viewer/assets/9417251/12f3ac31-b773-4eec-b535-3dce441ada73)

 These components are built with [asn1-schema](https://github.com/PeculiarVentures/asn1-schema) so all decoding happens in pure Javascript.
-The components have been designed to be responsive, themeable and easy to use.
+The components have been designed to be responsive, themeable, and easy to use.

-You may also be interested in our web component for viewing and verifying signed PDFs, you can find it at https://verify.ink.
+You may also be interested in our web component for viewing and verifying signed PDFs; you can find it at https://verify.ink.

 ## Getting Started